 [A child script associated with object Robot]

 Double-clicking the script icon allows opening the script editor.
-You can change properties of a given script, or associate it with another object via the script dialog.
+You can change properties of a given script via the script dialog.
 You can attach a new child script to an object by selecting the object, then navigating to [menu bar --> Add --> Associated child script].

 A child script's association with a scene object has important and positive consequences: